Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 #### 3.4.8.
 FASTOUT: the fast STROUT mode tool

-The FASTOUT.COM utility allows switching the fast STROUT mode on and off.
-The usage syntax for FASTOUT is:
+The `FASTOUT.COM` utility allows switching the fast STROUT mode on and off.
+The usage syntax is:

 ```
 FASTOUT [ON|OFF]